 Plantation mansions were called “Big Houses” referencing their relative difference in stature compared to the enslaved dwellings and other outbuildings that made up the sugar plantation complex.
 The ‘Big House’ at Oak Alley is no exception.
 Built with success, prestige and power in mind, the Oak Alley ‘Big House’ commands attention.
-(Insider’s tip: if a person in your party is unable to climb stairs, be sure to let your tour guide know.
-The 2nd floor portion of the tour is available on Ipad is available for guests who an not travel to the second floor.
+(Insider’s tip: if a person in your party is unable to climb stairs, be sure to let your interpreter know.
+The 2nd floor portion of the visit is available on Ipad is available for guests who an not travel to the second floor.
 Please also note that while photography is not permitted inside the mansion, visitors are encouraged to take photos on the balcony.)

 The Sugarcane Exhibit & Theatre

 This forge is tribute to the enduring legacy of Louisiana craftsmen and shares the history of forging metalwork on plantations.

 An Historical Interpreter, in conjunction with a video kiosk, shares the impact the Civil War had on Oak Alley.

 - The People of Oak Alley